invictus-integration/docs-ifa/dashboard/alerting.md

 ### Invictus Activity Check

 This query type will filter logs on Azure Logs by the "InvictusImportJobFlowActivityAlert" property.
-The ImportJob will every hour log activity for any flows that are active.
-An example how the alert settings for this flow could be set:
+The ImportJob will log activity for any flows that are active every hour.
+An example of how the alert settings for this flow could be set:

 - Frequency: 60
 - Time Window: 60